 - 5.19 The Local Plan needs to provide a range of sites to meet the employment needs identified in the Employment Land Needs Assessment.
 This will involve the retention of existing employment sites; support for enhancing and consolidating current sites to better meet the market's requirements and make better use of land; and identifying additional locations that can provide attractive accessible sites for business growth.
-A key ambition is to raise the productivity of Medway's economy, therefore particular attention will be given to the development of higher value employment. - 5.20 A review of existing employment areas shows that certain locations demonstrate the characteristics supportive of a mix of employment formats including: - Chatham Maritime, - Gillingham Business Park, - Medway Innovation Centre and Compass Centre, - Rochester Airfield site - 5.21 Other employment areas tend to be better focused on more land intensive light and heavy industrial activities.
+A key ambition is to raise the productivity of Medway's economy, therefore particular attention will be given to the development of higher value employment. - 5.20 A review of existing employment areas shows that certain locations demonstrate the characteristics supportive of a mix of employment formats including: - Chatham Maritime, - Gillingham Business Park, - Medway Innovation Centre and Compass Centre, - Innovation Park Medway - 5.21 Other employment areas tend to be better focused on more land intensive light and heavy industrial activities and distribution.
 These include Medway City Estate and Kingsnorth sites respectively.
 Whilst Medway City Estate has an element of office provision, the site suffers from poor public realm in parts resulting from its fragmented land ownership.
 The council will consider opportunities to realise greater value in this area.
-This could be part of a strategy to drive up quality improvements in Medway City Estate, or as part of a wider mixed use regeneration option that could involve the potential relocation of businesses.
+This could be part of a strategy to drive up quality improvements in Medway City Estate, or as part of a wider mixed use regeneration option in the longer term that could involve the potential relocation of businesses.
 Strood has significant potential to contribute to the mix of employment land needed in Medway.
 Reconfiguration and investment in sites could deliver locations for higher value employment uses close to the town centre and motorway links.
 Additional opportunities to provide employment land, and extend the successful model of the Medway Innovation Centre, will be sought in conjunction with development options.
+Proposals for broad locations for new employment growth are shown in figure 5.1 below.
+Details of proposed employment site allocations will be presented in the draft Local Plan, informed by the preferred development strategy.